jasmin-software/dotnet_a2a_demo/1. A2A Agent Discovery/README.md

 ## Setup

-Let's first create a .NET console app with the following terminal window command:
+Create a .NET console app with the following command:

 ``` bash
 dotnet new console -n '1.
 A2A Agent Discovery'